Climate kNOWledge: Student research and action to reduce

 the impacts of the climate change emergency

-Thanks to funding from NOAA B-Wet, a district-wide climate change curriculum with a meaningful watershed educational experience is being developed with the Howard County Public School System.
-By August 2023, every sixth grade Howard County Public School System student and teacher will be engaged in robust hands-on climate science and climate justice lessons in and out of the classroom, the first program of its kind in the region.
+Thanks to funding from NOAA B-Wet, we have developed a district-wide climate change curriculum with a meaningful watershed educational experience.
+Now, every sixth-grade student and teacher in the Howard County Public School System will engage in robust hands-on climate science and climate justice lessons in and out of the classroom, the first program of its kind in the region.

 First of its kind curriculum

 Students in every sixth-grade classroom in Howard County Public Schools will engage in climate science and climate justice learning through a twelve-lesson sequence that is now part of the system-wide annual science curriculum.
 Students examine local case studies of climate impacts, investigate solutions in their own neighborhoods and engage in action projects.

 Every sixth-grader in Howard County Public Schools will visit the Conservancy’s Mt.
 Pleasant location each spring to engage in a Climate Solutions field trip with their school.
 Students hike our trails to explore local climate solutions and participate in two hands-on stations in which they learn about and discuss climate justice and the carbon footprint of food.